-During the 16th century, when Sen no Rikyu developed the Japanese Tea Ceremony further to what we know it is today and Korea invaded Japan, also Japanese teaware developed deeper.
+During the 16th century, when Sen no Rikyu developed the Japanese Tea Ceremony further to what we know it is today and Japan invaded Korea, porcelain production was added to Japanese teaware.

-Nowadays, Japan is home to more than a hundred pottery sites, many of them evolved into their own particular style which reflects also in teaware.
+Nowadays, Japan is home to more than a hundred pottery sites, many of them evolved into their own particular style which is reflected also in teaware.

 Among the most famous, we can find: